michaelcameron/grails-jesque/README.md

 Grails Jesque
 =============

+Note: For grails 3 support please see the new [repository](https://github.com/Grails-Plugin-Consortium/grails-jesque).

 Jesque is an implementation of [Resque](https://github.com/defunkt/resque) in [Java](http://www.oracle.com/technetwork/java/index.html).
 It is fully-interoperable with the [Ruby](http://www.ruby-lang.org/en/) and [Node.js](http://nodejs.org/) ([Coffee-Resque](https://github.com/technoweenie/coffee-resque)) implementations.